-- 3.4 Financial statements are prepared for a specified period of time (reporting period) and provide information about: - (a) assets and liabilities-including unrecognised assets and liabilities-and equity that existed at the end of the reporting period, or during the reporting period; and - (b) income and expenses for the reporting period. - 3.5 To help users of financial statements to identify and assess changes and trends, financial statements also provide comparative information for at least one preceding reporting period.

-Throughout the Conceptual Framework, the term 'financial statements' refers to general purpose financial statements.
+- 3.4 Financial statements are prepared for a specified period of time (reporting period) and provide information about: - (a) assets and liabilities-including unrecognised assets and liabilities-and equity that existed at the end of the reporting period, or during the reporting period; and - (b) income and expenses for the reporting period. - 3.5 To help users of financial statements to identify and assess changes and trends, financial statements also provide comparative information for at least one preceding reporting period. - 3.6 Information about possible future transactions and other possible future events (forward-looking information) is included in financial statements if it: - (a) relates to the entity's assets or liabilities-including unrecognised assets or liabilities-or equity that existed at the end of the reporting period, or during the reporting period, or to income or expenses for the reporting period; and - (b) is useful to users of financial statements.